-The .be server and database software and web interface already support lsec.be server names selected by the lsec.be administrator!
+The .in server and database software and web interface already support iitk.ac.in server names selected by the iitk.ac.in administrator!

 Cache has to be upgraded to support DNSCurve.

 Cache naturally sees the encoded DNSCurve public key.
 Cache encrypts and authenticates DNS packets sent to that server.
 Cache verifies and decrypts DNS packets received from that server.